EPR’S ROLE IN PREVENTING TEENAGE PREGNANCIES IN RWANDA

 out of 1,100 young girls surveyed, 220 had already given birth, a rate of 20%.

-and should be socially integrated.
+the local economy and should be socially integrated.

-Mr Hakizimana identified several major causes of
+Mr J. Claude identified several major causes of teenage

-teenage pregnancy, including:
+pregnancy, including:

 ·